pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 <img width="3787" height="2170" alt="image" src="https://github.com/user-attachments/assets/3b1c6356-c4b9-43bc-bc86-644f27933fd3" />

 ⚠️**NOTE**⚠️: If your tests are not successful, it means the application's backend is not running anymore.
-You can ask Bob to rerun the backend for you like you did previously in step 3.6.
+You can ask Bob to rerun the backend for you like you did previously in step 3.6 and start your tests again.

 **Prompt for Bob:**